There was a lot of hype around Kadence theme in the past year. Was it justified? Let’s find out.

 If you’re familiar with Elementor, you can use it to power your site.
 Kadence theme works just fine with Elementor, so it’s an option too.

-Kadence doesn’t offer a lot of templates by default.
-However, the team is working hard to release new themes.
-Currently, there are about 30 starter template which should be enough for most users.
+Kadence offers a decent number of templates by default.
+The team is working hard to release new themes.
+Currently, there are more than 80 starter template which should be enough for most users.

 In order to import demo templates, you’ll need to install the Kadence Starter Templates plugin.
 Then, go to WP admin – Appearance – Starter Templates choose the preferred page builder (currently, it’s Gutenberg or Elementor) and import your demos.